Michstery/emailClientCore/README.md

     - /users      Get All App Users
     - /user       Get A Single App User

-6. SWAGGER UI was employed for UI Design
+6. SWAGGER UI was employed for UI
    - https://emailclientcore-2.onrender.com/docs/#/

 7. API Test can be done Using Postman, Swagger or any other API test tool.